marisarpo/horizons-week02/day2/5_horello/README.md

 ## Part 4: Collapse

+Let's go ahead and add our first dynamic, interactive element to this baby so that it really starts to feel like an app.
+For now, we're just going to style these forms and add the "collapse" action that shows and hides the form.

 Screenshots:
 - [goal (collapsed)][ss-04a]
 - [goal (expanded)][ss-04b]

-So far, you've been adding static HTML and CSS elements to a web page.
-That's about to change, and things will never be the same.
-You can build web _pages_ using static elements, but by definition an application is _interactive._ Once you go interactive, you never go back.
-Let's go ahead and add our first dynamic, interactive element to this baby so that it really starts to feel like an app.

-Take a moment to check out how the "Add a list..." and Add a card..." buttons work on the [live version][live].
-When you tap the button, a form slides out that lets you enter the title of the new list or card.
+1. **take a moment and check out the [live version][live]**: When you tap the button, a form slides out that lets you enter the title of the new list or card.
-For now, we're just going to style these forms and add the "collapse" action that shows and hides the form.

-Javascript was originally designed to add interactive elements such as these to web pages, and we're going to use it for that original purpose.
-Bootstrap ships with a number of custom jQuery plugins: small, useful pieces of Javascript that allow us to quickly add interactive elements to our app.
-Today, we're going to add a couple of the elements without touching the Javascript ourselves (this is part of what makes Bootstrap so popular and so powerful).
-Starting tomorrow, you'll see how to add these interactions yourself.
+1. **read about [Collapse] (a Bootstrap plugin)**: Bootstrap ships with a number of custom jQuery plugins: small, useful pieces of Javascript that allow us to quickly add interactive elements to our app.

-We're going to use a Bootstrap plugin called [Collapse].
-Take a moment to read the description and the sample code, and to play with the examples.
-In the [Usage] section, you'll see that the plugin can be used either via Javascript or using simple "data attributes".
-Let's stick with the data attributes approach for now.
-You can add these attributes to an HTML element such as `div` to get the desired behavior.
+    - take a moment to read the description and the sample code
+    - play with the examples
+    - in the [Usage] section, you'll see that the plugin can be used either via Javascript or using simple "data attributes" (we will stick with the data attributes approach)

-Go ahead and recreate these two buttons and forms: "add list" and "add card".
-You're on your own creating the HTML and styles to add these forms, but here are a few tips:
+1. **recreate these two buttons & forms: "Add list" and "Add Card"**: You're on your own creating the HTML and styles to add these forms, but here are a few tips:
     - Put the form inside a Bootstrap [Well] component to set it off from the rest of the list.
     - Use Bootstrap's [Forms] CSS for the text input.
     - Use Bootstrap's button classes and glyphicons for the buttons.
 See [Glyphicon Examples].
     - Tie the button that triggers the collapse to the hidden content using the `data-target` or `href` attributes on the button and the `id` attribute on the target.

-With everything in place, reload and tap the buttons to see the expand/collapse in action.
-One step closer to building your first killer app and world domination!
+1. **refresh to view your changes**: reload and tap the buttons to see the expand/collapse in action!

 [Collapse]: http://getbootstrap.com/javascript/#collapse
 [Usage]: http://getbootstrap.com/javascript/#collapse-usage